cflood2/Capstone-National-Security-Threats-with-Homegenous-Software-Adoption/M2_README.md

 # Project Realization  - Sheryl
 ## This submission is a seperate .md doc called M2ProjectRealization.md (Forthcoming)
 > #### Ruberic
->  - [ ] It is clear that the team has made non-trivial effort and progress towards project realization.
+>  - [x] It is clear that the team has made non-trivial effort and progress towards project realization.
->  - [ ] Code artifacts and tasks are documented well.
+>  - [x] Code artifacts and tasks are documented well.
 Documentation is clear and illustrative.
->  - [ ] The outcomes are successfully demoed for Dr. Hale.
+>  - [x] The outcomes are successfully demoed for Dr. Hale.
 The team addresses and handles questions well.
+>        **NOTE** Format Mardown for Sheryl report - Ryan

 # Research Paper Outline  - Initial by Ryan, reviewed and revised by team
 ## This submission is a .docx file uploaded to the assignment on Canvas.
 The outline also needs to be on github. it is under Outline.md (Forthcoming)
 1) Contains a well-written 500 word or less abstract that previews the argument to be made in the paper.
+(In PROGRESS)
 2) Has defined section headings for each of the sections you expect to have in your paper (COMPLETE)
-3) Has a bulleted list of talking points you expect to fall within each section
+3) Has a bulleted list of talking points you expect to fall within each section (COMPLETE)
 4) Section headings and bullets build a narrative flow that is compatibile with your main research argument.
+(REVIEW by team)

 # Diagrams (Part of README) - Brian
  > #### Ruberic